LittleHaku/dotfiles/README.md

 # dotfiles

-My personal configurations for a productive development environment, previously managed with Stow, now is an idempotent ansible playbook!
+My personal configurations for a "productive"" development environment, previously managed with Stow (you can still find the branch), now is an idempotent ansible playbook!

 This setup configures: Zsh (with Zinit), Tmux (with TPM), Git, SSH, uv, Neovim, Komorebi (Windows), and other CLI tools.